Scenario 2

 Exercises: file edits on the existing model

-5. Compile downstream + safe preview
+5. Compile downstream and preview

 Compile [TARGET_MODEL] and every downstream model that depends on it.
 Then preview 20 rows of [TARGET_MODEL] ordered deterministically.
 Do not materialize anything.